-for the fourth quarter ranging between October and December, the return must be filed by January 20th of the new year.
+for the fourth quarter ranging between October and December - by January 20th of the new year.

 Companies are also required to file an annual VAT return at the end of the financial year.
 VAT returns in Luxembourg must be filed electronically.
 Our Luxembourg lawyers can offer more information on the procedure for filing VAT returns in 2023.

 VAT refunds in Luxembourg

 In certain situations, the VAT can be refunded.
 These situations may appear if the legal entity is not eligible to pay VAT in Luxembourg or if it didn’t have its place of business in Luxembourg in the period of refund.
-The application for VAT refund must contain a minimum amount of 400 EUR for a period of minimum of three months and not higher than one year or 50 EUR.
+The application for VAT refund must contain a minimum amount of 400 EUR for a period of minimum of three months and not higher than one year.

 The companies from a non-EU country must submit the VAT refund application with the local tax office, but they may not file a claim with an amount lower than 250 EUR and for a period not equal to one year.

 Obtaining an EORI number based on VAT registration

 One of the greatest advantages of registering for VAT in Luxembourg is the possibility of obtaining an EORI number which allows for intra-community transactions.
 EORI numbers in Luxembourgare made of the VAT numbers and must be obtained with the Customs Office.

 Foreign companies seeking to enter intra-community trading activities can also apply for an EORI number, if their first transactions take place in Luxembourg.
 Once obtained, the EORI number is valid in all EU states.

 Not long ago, Luxembourg introduced the VAT warehousing regime which provides for special conditions for the payment of the VAT on the import of goods under specific warehousing conditions than customs ones.

 The VAT on imported goods can also be postponed under certain conditions.
-At the level of 2022,EORI registration can be completed after obtaining a VAT number in Luxembourg.
+In 2023,EORI registration can be completed after obtaining a VAT number in Luxembourg.
 The procedure is simple and the documents can be filed online.

-If you need information information on VAT registration in Luxembourg in 2022, our lawyers are at your service.
+If you need information on VAT registration procedures in Luxembourg available in 2023, our lawyers are at your service.